gugli28/FkPrice/Readme.md

 - Config.js
     - has all the configs
     - has the chart.min.js from [here] (https://www.jsdelivr.com/package/npm/chart.js?path=dist)
+    - NOTE: For any legal issues the API and URI are removed.

 - model
     - Request.js
     - Response.js